waterloo-rocketry/rocketlib/doc/low_pass_filter.rst

    Initializes the low-pass filter by calculating and storing the alpha value based on the given response time.

-   :param alpha: Pointer to a double where the calculated alpha value will be stored
+   :param double *alpha: Pointer to a double where the calculated alpha value will be stored
-   :param response_time: Desired response time for the filter in seconds
+   :param double response_time: Desired response time for the filter in seconds
-   :return: W_SUCCESS if initialization is successful, W_FAILURE otherwise
+   :return: `W_SUCCESS` if initialization is successful, `W_INVALID_PARAM` otherwise
    :rtype: w_status_t

-.. c:function:: uint16_t update_low_pass(double *alpha, uint16_t new_value, double *low_pass_value)
+.. c:function:: bool update_low_pass(double *alpha, uint16_t new_value, double *low_pass_value)

-   Updates the low-pass filter with a new input value and returns the filtered result.
+   Updates the low-pass filter with a new input value and returns the success status.

-   :param alpha: Pointer to the alpha value used in the filter calculation
+   :param double *alpha: Pointer to the alpha value used in the filter calculation
-   :param new_value: New input value to be filtered
+   :param uint16_t new_value: New input value to be filtered
-   :param low_pass_value: Pointer to the current filtered value, which will be updated
+   :param double *low_pass_value: Pointer to the current filtered value, which will be updated
-   :return: The updated filtered value as a uint16_t.
-Returns 0 if either alpha or low_pass_value is NULL
+   :return: `true` if the update is successful, `false` otherwise
-   :rtype: uint16_t
+   :rtype: bool

 Usage Example
 =============